VSoftTechnologies/Delphi-Mocks/README.md

 ## Why Delphi Mocks?

 The main purpose of using this framework is to work faster.
 Manually writing fake classes for each dependency is a laborious work.
-Using Delphi Mocks is can be done much more faster and in a much dynamic way.
+Using Delphi Mocks this task be done much faster and in a much dynamic way.

-The ultimate goal of this framework is to write unit tests faster and create better test harness.
-Which leads to higher system quality and greater developer satisfaction.
+The ultimate goal of this framework is to write unit tests faster, ensure better test coverage and allow you to build more solid test harness.
+Using Delphi Mocks leads to higher system quality and greater developer satisfaction.

-## How Delphi Mocks can help?
+## What Delphi Mocks gives you?

 Delphi Mocks can: